September 15, 2023

 Making a difference

 The most recent publication from the CIC in this area of its campaigning work is the paper published on the 7th of September 2023 titled "The Use of Prescription Cannabis at Work - Guidance for Employees and Employers".
-This paper aims to guide both patients who are employees and employers of patients with a legal medical cannabis prescription to all be on the same page.
-It suggests to employees how to talk to their employers and how much is legally necessary to disclose.
+This paper aims to encourage both patients who are employees and employers of patients with a legal medical cannabis prescription to cooperate.
+It suggests to employees how to talk to their employers and how much information they are legally required to disclose.

 The paper indicates which laws specifically relate to patients' rights when using medical cannabis whilst at work, how employers can avoid discrimination, how reasonable adjustments can be made and what they might look like.
 These boil down to The Equality Act 2010, protecting disability; the Misuse of Drugs Act 1971, which has provisions to allow people to possess controlled substances with a legal prescription; and the Health and Safety at Work Act 1974, which puts the burden of responsibility on the employer to create a safe work environment.